-We have a positive case of coronavirus in school.
-Those who are directly affected because they have been in close contact with the confirmed case, have already been advised on the action to take.
+We have had multi cases of Covid-19 in school.
+Those who have been directly affected because they have been in close contact with the confirmed cases have already been advised on the action to take.
 Due to this, a bubble in school has had to close.

 Please note: Unless you have already had a direct form of communication, your child is not affected at this time.